dario13/MOM_Project/README.md

 3 - ♥ (hearts)\
 4 - ♠ (spades)

-The game is played with a single deck of cards.
-The player is dealt one card face up.
-The player then bets on whether the next card will be higher or lower.
-The player wins if the next card is higher or lower than the previous card. <br>
-The player can choose between 3 different difficulty levels: Easy, Medium and Hard (the higher the difficulty, the higher the bet and subsequently the prize) <br>
+The player is dealt one card face up and then bets on whether the next card will be higher or lower.
+The player wins if their guess is correct.
+The game offers three different difficulty levels: Easy, Medium, and Hard.
+The higher the difficulty, the higher the bet and subsequently, the prize. <br>
 <br>

 ## Project structure